Ozoon Casino logo

 Our Take

-We’ve rated Ozoon 2.0/5 — High Risk and recommend Canadian players avoid depositing here pending substantial changes to the operator-side patterns.
-We’ll re-audit in 6 months, by which point the Ozoon brand will have its own aggregator track record (currently CG and AG carry only legacy Bodog data; LCB rates the new Ozoon at 2.9/5 from just 12 votes — low confidence either way).
+We’ve rated Ozoon 2.0/5 — High Risk and recommend Canadian players avoid depositing pending substantial operator-side change.
+We’ll re-audit in 6 months, once the Ozoon brand has its own track record rather than legacy Bodog’s.

 Online Reputation